 In the dim flicker of these limited light sources, it is easy to imagine supernatural encounters.
 A dead tree jostled in a breeze can be transformed into a hideous monster, a darting bird can become a fleeing spirit.
 Because these sights were never seen in the bright daytime, Elizabethans believed that ghosts held dominion over the night, and the first signs of the dawn (such as the crowing rooster) chased evil spirits away.

-be a bloody path to the crown, and once he embarks, Macbeth does not turn back.
-Even at Macbeth's darkest, however, Shakespeare gives us a glimpse of the man he once was.
-When a messenger announces that his wife is dead, he ponders the futility of his life with insight and eloquence in the famous "Tomorrow, and tomorrow, and tomorrow" speech.
+us a glimpse of the man he once was.
+When a messenger announces that his wife is dead, he ponders the futility of his life with insight and eloquence in the famous "Tomorrow, and tomorrow," and tomorrow" speech.